2020 Women's Ice Hockey World Championships

-The 2020 Women's World Ice Hockey Championships were the 22nd such series of tournaments organised by the International Ice Hockey Federation.
+The 2020 Women's Ice Hockey World Championships were the 23rd such series of tournaments organized by the International Ice Hockey Federation.
 Teams were supposed to play at six tiers of competition.
 However, four of the six tournaments were cancelled due to the COVID-19 pandemic.
 The competition also served as qualifications for the 2021 competition and finalized seeding for the 2022 Winter Olympics qualification.

 Championship (Top Division)

 The tournament would have been played in Halifax and Truro, Nova Scotia, Canada, from 31 March to 10 April 2020.
 It was cancelled on 7 March 2020 due to the COVID-19 pandemic.
 The women's national ice hockey teams of Canada, Finland, Russia, Switzerland, and the United States were scheduled to compete in Group A; the national teams of the Czech Republic, Denmark, Germany, Hungary, and Japan were scheduled to compete in Group B.

 Division I

 Division I Group A

 The Division I Group A tournament would have been played in Angers, France, from 12 to 18 April 2020.
 It was cancelled on 7 March 2020 due to the coronavirus outbreak.
 The women's national teams of Austria, France, the Netherlands, Norway, Slovakia, and Sweden were scheduled to compete in the tournament.